sealuzh/cloud-workbench/README.md

         mkdir ~/.berkshelf; mv config.json ~/.berkshelf/config.json;
         ```

-8. Configure the IP address of the CWB Server on the Chef Server (alternatively via the Chef server web interface)
+8. Upload cookbooks to the Chef Server (alternatively with knife cookbook upload)

     ```bash
-    knife data bag create benchmark
-    cd ../../chef-repo/data_bags/benchmark
-    # Update the `CWB_SERVER_IP` in `workbench_server.json`
-    vim workbench_server.json
-    # Upload data bag item with:
-    knife data bag from file benchmark workbench_server.json
-    ```

-9. Upload cookbooks to the Chef Server (alternatively with knife cookbook upload)

-    ```bash
     cd ../../site-cookbooks/sysbench; berks install; berks upload;
     ```

-10. Once the CWB Server completed provisioning (may take 30-50 minutes depending on the chosen instance!), reprovision once to successfully complete the configuration (may take 2-10 minutes).
+9. Once the CWB Server completed provisioning (may take 30-50 minutes depending on the chosen instance!), reprovision once to successfully complete the configuration (may take 2-10 minutes).

     ```bash
     d ../../../install/aws/
     vagrant provision cwb_server
     ```

-11. Deploy Rails application (see below)
+10. Deploy Rails application (see below)

 ## Deployment

 Requires a Ruby on Rails development environment and checkout of the project.
 Make sure you completed step 1 of the section `Initial Installation and Configuration`.

 ### Initial configuration
 1. Update the IP address of the cwb-server in `production.rb` (sets default password `demo`)